-When Benzatropine Injection is given concomitantly with phenothiazines, haloperidol or other drugs with anticholinergic or antidopaminergic activity, patients should be advised to report fever, heat intolerance and gastrointestinal complaints promptly.
-Paralytic ileus, sometimes fatal, has occurred in patients taking anticholinergic-type antiparkinsonism drugs, including Benzatropine Injection, in combination with phenothiazines and/or tricyclic antidepressants.
+When Benzatropine Injection is given concomitantly with phenothiazines, haloperidol or other medicines with anticholinergic or antidopaminergic activity, patients should be advised to report fever, heat intolerance and gastrointestinal complaints promptly.
+Paralytic ileus, sometimes fatal, has occurred in patients taking anticholinergic-type antiparkinsonism medicines, including Benzatropine Injection, in combination with phenothiazines and/or tricyclic antidepressants.

-4.6 FERTILITY, PREGNANCY AND LACTATION
+4.6 Fertility, pregnancy and lactation

-Effects on fertility
+Effects on Fertility